NACLab/ngc-learn/docs/museum/model_museum.md

-Predictive processing has undergone many important developments over the decades, dating back to Hermann von Helmholtz's theory of  “unconscious inference” in perception which operationalized the ideas of the 18th century philosopher Immanuel Kant.
+Predictive processing has undergone many important developments over the decades, dating back to Hermann von Helmholtz's theory of  “unconscious inference” in perception which itself operationalized the ideas of the 18th century philosopher Immanuel Kant.
 It has risen as a promising theoretical and mathematical model of various aspects of neural circuitry in computational neuroscience, serving as one embodiment of the Bayesian brain hypothesis, and has been shown to be a